hdShang/arxiv-daily/docs/cs-CV/2025-10-03/papers/251002745v2-retrv-r1-a-reasoning-driven-mllm-framework-for-universal-and-efficie.md

 ---
 layout: default
-title: Retrv-R1: A Reasoning-Driven MLLM Framework for Universal and Efficient Multimodal Retrieval
+title: "Retrv-R1: A Reasoning-Driven MLLM Framework for Universal and Efficient Multimodal Retrieval"
 ---

 # Retrv-R1: A Reasoning-Driven MLLM Framework for Universal and Efficient Multimodal Retrieval